Spruce up your home with the best Black Friday furniture deals | CNN Underscored

 Creating the outdoor living space of your dreams doesn’t have to break the bank, and this modern fire pit is proof.
 Totally on-trend, the Hemmingway is made from powder-coated iron and will match with traditional and modern seating sets alike.
 Now priced under $250, the fire pit is key to keeping the conversations flowing outside all winter long.

 Here’s the thing about counter stools — typically you need a lot of them!
-Given that the Castaic Stool is now 76% off, they’re the perfect for a big ol’ kitchen island.
+Given that the Castaic Stool is now 76% off, it's perfect for a big ol’ kitchen island.

 The Citizenry Black Friday deals

-Global homegoods company The Citizenry is one of our favorite places to shop because the small batch products made from artisans all around the world feel like a journey around the world.
+Global homegoods company The Citizenry is one of our favorite places to shop because the small-batch products made by artisans all around the world feel like a journey around the world.
 Not surprisingly, given the elevated quality and design, those products aren’t cheap!
 Luckily, the brand is currently offering 30% off some of its coziest items.
 We even named The Citizenry our runner-up in for our best linen sheets.

 If you’re going to splurge on a drool-worthy throw blanket this holiday season, this is the one to get, especially since it’s 30% off.
 Made from 100% baby alpaca wool in the Peruvian Andes, this blanket is a showstopper to look at and it will keep you — or whomever you gift it to! — toasty warm.